rameshallu/software-engineering/test-pyramid.md

-# Test Pyramid and Software Testing
+# Test Pyramid in Software Testing

 The Test Pyramid is a concept in software testing that represents the ideal distribution of different types of tests in a testing strategy.
 It was introduced by Mike Cohn in his book "Succeeding with Agile".
 The Test Pyramid consists of three layers: